19hours/sg-statutes/Acts/Property Tax Act.md

 [19/68; 33/2002]

+(9) Where there is —

+(a) a letting of any property;

+(b) an increase in any rent charged for the letting of the property; or

-(9) Where any property is let and the rent charged therefor, or any sum charged for the use of furniture, fixtures, fittings and other furnishings therein, or for the maintenance of the property and the grounds thereof, or for services provided in connection with the property, is increased, the owner of the property shall, within 15 days of the increase, give notice thereof in writing to the Chief Assessor.
+(c) an increase in any sum charged —

+(i) for the use of furniture, fixtures, fittings and other furnishings in the property;

+(ii) for the maintenance of the property and the grounds thereof; or

+(iii) for services provided in connection with the property,

+the owner of the property shall, within 15 days after the letting or the increase, give notice thereof in writing to the Chief Assessor.

-[24/73]
+[23/2010 wef 25/10/2010]

 (10) Where any property is let and a premium is charged for the letting of the property, the owner thereof shall, within 15 days of the receipt of the premium, give notice in writing to the Chief Assessor.

 [24/73]

+(10A) Subsections (9) and (10) shall not apply where the instrument (in relation to the letting or the increase, as the case may be) —

+(a) is chargeable with duty under the Stamp Duties Act (Cap.
+312); and

+(b) is stamped under that Act within the 15-day period referred to in subsection (9) or (10), as the case may be.

+[23/2010 wef 25/10/2010]

 (11) When any property ceases to be occupied by the owner, the owner of the property shall, within 15 days of ceasing to occupy the property, give notice thereof in writing to the Chief Assessor.

 [24/73]

-(12) Whenever any person makes an application to the competent authority for permission to develop or subdivide any property in accordance with the provisions of the Planning Act (Cap.
-232), he shall, within 15 days of making such an application, give notice thereof in writing to the Chief Assessor.

-[24/73]
+(12) [Deleted by Act 23/2010 wef 25/10/2010]

 (13) Any person who fails to give any notice required by this section shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000.

-(14) Any owner who fails to give any notice required by this section and who subsequently becomes liable to pay tax pursuant to section 21 shall pay interest on the tax at the rate of 10% per annum.
+(14) Any owner who fails to give any notice required by this section and who subsequently becomes liable to pay tax pursuant to section 21 shall pay interest on the tax at such rate as may be prescribed.

 [6/82]